The funny thing about building effective relationships and Indigenous name-dropping is that unless you are very sure of your audience, you can have...

-The Seventh Generation Principle is based on an ancient Iroquois philosophy that the decisions we make today should result in a sustainable world seven generations into the future.
-This remarkably prescient philosophy is currently somewhat overused as a “green” marketing ploy to sell everything from dish soap to cars.
+The Seventh Generation Principle is based on an ancient Haudenosaunee (Iroquois)* philosophy that the decisions we make today should result in a sustainable world seven generations into the future.
+This extremely prescient philosophy is currently somewhat overused as a “green” marketing ploy to sell everything from dish soap to cars.

-The first recorded concepts of the Seventh Generation Principle date back to the writing of The Great Law of Iroquois Confederacy, although the actual date is undetermined, the range of conjectures place its writing anywhere from 1142 to 1500 AD.
-The Great Law of Iroquois Confederacy formed the political, ceremonial, and social fabric of the Five Nation Confederacy (later Six).
-The Great Law of Iroquois Confederacy is also credited as being a contributing influence on the American Constitution, due to Benjamin Franklin’s great respect for the Iroquois system of government, which in itself is interesting from the perspective that the United States formed their Constitution not on the principles of European governments, but rather on that of a people considered “savages”.
+The first recorded concepts of the Seventh Generation Principle date back to the writing of The Great Law of Haudenosaunee Confederacy, although the actual date is undetermined, the range of conjectures place its writing anywhere from 1142 to 1500 AD.
+The Great Law of Haudenosaunee Confederacy formed the political, ceremonial, and social fabric of the Five Nation Confederacy (later Six).
+The Great Law of Haudenosaunee Confederacy is also credited as being a contributing influence on the American Constitution, due to Benjamin Franklin’s great respect for the Haudenosaunee system of government, which in itself is interesting from the perspective that the United States formed their Constitution not on the principles of European governments, but rather on that of a people considered “savages”.

 The Seventh Generation Principle today is generally referred to in regards to decisions being made about our energy, water, and natural resources, and ensuring those decisions are sustainable for seven generations in the future.
 But, it can also be applied to relationships - every decision should result in sustainable relationships seven generations in the future.